-- Product Reviews – BigCommerce can automatically solicit product reviews to be displayed on your shop.
+- Product Reviews – BigCommerce can automatically solicit product reviews to be displayed on your online store.
 These reviews can also show up in the Google search results.

 - Professional Reports – You can generate detailed customer reports, customer acquisition reports, search engine reports, financial reports and more from their backend interface.

-- Automatic Currency Conversion – This feature is important if you sell in different countries.
+- Automatic Currency Conversion – This feature is important if you sell in multiple currencies in different countries.
 BigCommerce has fantastic international support.

 BigCommerce Plus Plan

 BigCommerce’s cheapest standard plan is only $29.95 but it’s missing 4 main features.
 By upgrading to the BigCommerce Plus plan for $79.95/month, you’ll receive the following.